Walk - Braunton Burrows

 Originally a civil airfield, Chivenor was designated an RAF Central Command Station in 1940.
 After the war it was used for training, primarily weapons training, flying Hunter aircraft.
 In 1974 the RAF moved out, returning in 1979 to re-establish flight training using Hawks.
 The Royal Marines moved in at the end of 1995 when the RAF departed again.
 Today the yellow Sea Kings of the 22 Squadron Search and Rescue unit are the only aircraft permanently based here, and the Vigilant motor gliders of the 624 Volunteer Gliding Squadron, which trains air cadets.
 By 2015 the Sea Kings too will have been stood down, as the private sector takes over the Search and Rescue role.

-At the beginning of the nineteenth century Braunton Marshes were used for cattle grazing.
+At the beginning of the nineteenth century, Braunton Marshes were used for cattle grazing.
 However, as a tidal zone, it was subject to flooding during storms.
 As well as sometimes being dangerous, it provided poor quality grazing.
-After a surveyor was sent by the Board of Agriculture in 1808 to consider reaclaiming the land a scheme was set up to enclose the marshes and drain them.
-The Great Sea Bank that you are walking on was built and a series of gravity-fed drainage channels was dug, with sluice gates to control them.
+After a surveyor was sent by the Board of Agriculture in 1808 to consider reclaiming the land a scheme was set up to enclose the marshes and drain them.
+The Great Sea Bank that you are walking on was built and a series of gravity-fed drainage channels were dug, with sluice gates to control them.
 These gates can still be seen around Horsey Island.

 The River Taw flows into Bideford Bay along the estuary here, having arrived via Barnstaple and the Taw Valley from its source on Dartmoor.
 As you continue along the open part of the riverbank you can see the River Torridge joining it from the Bideford direction (see the Taw Estuary Walk).
 Across the water, Fremington Quay was once a bustling port in its own right (see the Home Farm Marsh Walk), and the infrastructure from the power station at Yelland can still be seen (see the Torridge Estuary Walk).